siarhei-fedziukovich/mcp-molMIM/README.md

 ### Docker Deployment

-The MolMIM MCP server can be deployed using Docker with full environment variable support:
+The MolMIM MCP server can be deployed using Docker with full environment variable support.
+The Docker image includes X11 libraries and xvfb for molecular visualization in headless environments:

 ```bash
 # Build the Docker image